 Some people may need to take certain medications as a way to jumpstart their neurotransmitters.
 Although you may want to get clean naturally, these medications can aid in your long-term recovery.
 They’re designed to make your neurotransmitters more active.
 Eventually, when your brain heals, you may no longer need to take some of these medications.
 You'll need to stay in consultation with specialized psychiatrist.

 We firmly believe that you also need to treat the underlying core issues that are causing depression and addiction, not just the symptoms.
 Underlying core issues are typically one or more events - often early childhood trauma - which were never fully addressed and healed.

 These underlying issues are then buried deep inside of us.
 When they arise, they trigger substance abuse to numb out or even chronic or episodic depression.

 At The Clearing, we dive deep and help you discover and address these issues with evidence-based counseling approaches and a lot of love. ❤️

 Learn more about underlying core issues from Clearing co-founder Betsy Koelzer.

 Note: A common pitfall for individuals who complete addiction treatment is that they begin feeling better and believe they no longer need medication.

 Getting Help at The Clearing

 Located on San Juan Island in Washington State, The Clearing offers a unique approach to treating both addiction and depression symptoms.
-We offer a unique 28-day residential rehab program where you’ll receive 120 hours of one-on-one therapy.
+We offer a unique 28-day residential rehab program in WA where you’ll receive 120 hours of one-on-one therapy.
 This level of care guarantees that you’ll get the attention you deserve.